AI Slop in 2026: The State of the AI-Generated Web (a 100-page report)

 2026 |##############################| ~70%+

-0% 25% 50% 75% 100%The slope from 2023 to 2025 is steeper than the slope from 2025 to 2026, suggesting a saturation effect.
-Pages that were going to be built with AI are now being built with AI.
-The remaining hand-built fraction is increasingly intentional, increasingly differentiated, and — interestingly — increasingly valuable.
+0% 25% 50% 75% 100%The slope from 2023 to 2025 is steeper than the slope from 2025 to 2026, which suggests a saturation effect.
+Pages that were going to be built with AI are now built with AI.
+The remaining hand-built fraction is increasingly intentional, increasingly differentiated, and increasingly valuable.

 Domain registrations.
-Domain registrar data shows a pronounced spike in single-page generator-built sites since mid-2023.
-Not just .com — the explosion is in cheap TLDs (.xyz, .online, .store, .site, .top) where bulk operators have always lived.
-The novelty in 2025-2026 is the volume from low-effort generators: Lovable + Vercel + a Stripe link, deployed in fifteen minutes, abandoned in three weeks.
+Registrar data shows a pronounced spike in single-page generator-built sites since mid-2023.
+Not just .com.
+The explosion is in cheap TLDs (.xyz, .online, .store, .site, .top) where bulk operators have always lived.
+The novelty in 2025-2026 is the volume from low-effort generators: Lovable plus Vercel plus a Stripe link, deployed in fifteen minutes, abandoned in three weeks.
 The lifecycle matters.
-Most of these sites do not survive long enough to acquire backlinks or organic traffic.
+Most of these sites never survive long enough to acquire backlinks or organic traffic.
 They are born, indexed briefly, and quietly de-indexed.
-But the cumulative footprint on the web is large.
+The cumulative footprint on the web is still large.

 LinkedIn em-dash ratio.
 The most cited textual slop signal is the em-dash.
-Casual analyses of LinkedIn long-form posts in 2026 vs 2019 show the em-dash density per 1,000 words has risen by a factor on the order of four to six in the comparable categories (founder posts, "thought leadership", career pivot announcements).
-The em-dash is not inherently AI — fine writers have always used it — but the density has moved from "stylistic choice" to "fingerprint".
+Casual analyses of LinkedIn long-form posts in 2026 versus 2019 put the em-dash density per 1,000 words up by a factor of roughly four to six in comparable categories (founder posts, "thought leadership", career-pivot announcements).
+The em-dash is not inherently AI; fine writers have always used it.
+But the density has moved from "stylistic choice" to "fingerprint".
 A 600-word LinkedIn post with seven em-dashes in 2026 is more likely than not to have been drafted by GPT-5 or Claude.

 Indie SaaS pricing pages.
-A small but striking finding from our teardowns: approximately half of indie SaaS pricing pages launched in 2026 follow the same nine-element template (headline, subheadline, three-column grid, middle column highlighted, monthly/annual toggle, feature comparison table below, FAQ, security logos, footer).
+A small but striking finding from our teardowns: roughly half of indie SaaS pricing pages launched in 2026 follow the same nine-element template (headline, subheadline, three-column grid, middle column highlighted, monthly/annual toggle, feature comparison table below, FAQ, security logos, footer).
 The template itself is fine.
-The problem is that within the template, the sub-elements — the feature names, the tier labels (Starter, Pro, Business), the FAQ questions — also cluster tightly.
-The result is that 200 indie SaaS pages cumulatively form one giant indistinguishable pricing page.
+The problem is that the sub-elements inside it (the feature names, the tier labels of Starter/Pro/Business, the FAQ questions) cluster just as tightly.
+Two hundred indie SaaS pages cumulatively form one giant indistinguishable pricing page.
+The mechanics of why three identical columns convert worse than one are in the card-grid problem.

-**The hidden number: the share of *intentional* sites that look slop-y by accident.** This is the number that should worry conscientious developers.
-A non-trivial fraction of sites built by humans who care still test as slop because their tools nudged them there.
+**The hidden number: *intentional* sites that test as slop by accident.** This is the number that should worry conscientious developers.
+A non-trivial fraction of sites built by humans who care still score as slop because their tools nudged them there.
 They picked Tailwind because it is fast.
 They picked shadcn because it is clean.
 They picked Inter because it is everywhere.
-Each individual choice is defensible.
+Each choice is defensible alone.
 The combination is a statistical clone of every generator output.
-That is the trap section 4 is designed to help you detect.
+That is the trap section 4 is built to help you detect.

 4. The 9 dimensions of AI slop

 Slop is not one thing.
-It is a syndrome — a cluster of symptoms that co-occur.
-To diagnose it properly you need to look at nine dimensions of a website, in this order, because each higher dimension can mask or amplify the ones below.
-Each subsection below has the same structure: the anti-pattern, why models default to it, the antidote, and a before/after.
+It is a syndrome: a cluster of symptoms that co-occur.
+To diagnose it properly, look at nine dimensions of a website, in this order, because each higher dimension can mask or amplify the ones below.
+Each subsection has the same structure: the anti-pattern, why models default to it, the antidote, and a before/after.

 4.1 Palette